tomrickard/node-temp-sensor-server/README.md

 # Temperature Sensor Server

-Accepts temprature sensor data from the temperature sensor relay via websockets or POST requests.
-Stores data in a MySQL database.
-Provides a web interface to view the data in either realtime or static formats.
+A remote sensing demo.
+The server accepts sensor data from a temperature sensor relay.
+Data is transmitted via websockets and stored in a MySQL database.
+The server provides a web interface to view the data in either real-time or static formats.
 Uses:

 - Express
 - Handlebars